weuniok/markdown-cv/index.md

 **SAE AeroDesign Student Association**

 - Association managment as a board member for 1 year.
+- Writing and live presentation of a research paper about 5G C-Band impact on aviation.
 - Unmanned plane construction for SAE AeroDesign competition (mechanics of flight calculations, workshop works, laminating).
-- Writing and live presentation of a research paper about 5G C-Band impact on aviation.
-- Co-writing the technical documentation for said competiton, creating and delivering the presentation about our aircraft.
+- Co-writing the technical documentation, creating and delivering the presentation about our aircraft.
 - SAE EAST 22 competition - technical documentation co-author (1st place),
  presentation co-author and speaker (1st place);
 - SAE WEST 23 competition - presentation co-author and speaker (4th place);